Debian Package Build Tools

 I use a few different methods for generating release tarballs (a topic for another document), but the simplest one I've found for small packages is to use rsync to copy the source into a release directory.
 With that method, just pass --exclude /debian/ to rsync when generating the release.

 2. The .orig.tar.gz file in the Debian source package should be identical to the upstream release tarball.
-In fact, you want to use a copy of your last upstream release tarball to go with the Debian package rather than even trying to generate a new one, since it's too hard to get a newly generated tarball to match.
+In fact, you want to use a copy of your last upstream release tarball to go with the Debian package rather than even trying to generate a new one (or use pristine-tar), since it's too hard to get a newly generated tarball to match.
 That way, any signatures, MD5 checksums, and the like can still be verified.

-What I do to build a new Debian package is pull the last released tarball, untar it, and then export just the debian directory from the package revision control system to form the build tree.
-This works well and is easy to automate.
+When I was using Subversion or CVS for my packages, what I'd do to build a new Debian package is pull the last released tarball, untar it, and then export just the debian directory from the package revision control system to form the build tree.
+This is easy to automate.
 The one drawback is that all changes specific to Debian have to be localized in the debian directory.
 Usually that's fine, and any changes necessary to the rest of the code can be a reason for a new release of the package.
 Sometimes, though, a change specific to Debian is necessary and can't be included in the regular release.
 In that case, use a patch management system that keeps all the files in the debian directory except during the build.

 You can still use systems like svn-buildpackage to build Debian packages when using a combined repository, but it's a bit more awkward and svn-buildpackage won't do as much for you.
 You don't want to use svn-inject or svn-upgrade, only the svn-buildpackage component, and you'll have to handle updating the tarballs directory yourself.

-If this all sounds like too much hassle, consider maintaining the Debian packaging completely independent of the upstream package.
+If this all sounds like too much hassle, consider either switching to Git and using Git branches (or using a similar branching idea with another good distributed VCS, such as bzr).
+Failing that, try maintaining the Debian packaging completely independent of the upstream package.
 This means having two separate repositories, shuffling patches around, and keeping multiple copies of the source tree.
 However, it also means that you can use all of the same techniques that you use for any other package.

 Subversion